sclausen/ngx-mqtt/README.md

 ## Important Note

-Since most of the opened issues here are caused by misconfiguration, please make sure your broker listens on websocket and you've configured the right port for it.
+Since most of the opened issues here are caused by misconfiguration, please make sure your broker listens on websockets and you've configured the right port for it.

 Since ngx-mqtt is eventually just a wrapper around [MQTT.js](https://github.com/MQTT.js/mqtt.js) (a smart one though), please make sure you're able to connect to your broker via plain MQTT.js in the browser before opening any issues here.